ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 ### eWASM

-Enhancement to the Ethereum protocol is currently hindered by the inflexibility of the EVM architecture.
+Enhancement to the Ethereum protocol is currently hindered by the inflexibility of the Ethereum Virtual Machine\([EVM](https://github.com/ethereum/wiki/wiki/Ethereum-Virtual-Machine-(EVM)-Awesome-List)\) architecture.
 The method of extending the execution layer has been the introduction of special “precompile” contracts.
 The use of WebAssembly as a virtual machine specification for executing high-performance “precompile” contracts promises to streamline the process of introducing such contracts.

 eWASM is a subset of Wasm, Wasm has a couple of features which are non-deterministic, we need to eliminate them by validating contract while deploying.
 If contract uses non-deterministic features then it's rejected.